-Now that you have all of your credit card debt information in front of you, it's time to decide how you want to go about tackling it.
-A debt snowball is the method we suggest the most!
+Now you have all of your credit card debt information in front of you, it's time to decide how you want to go about tackling it.
+We suggest the debt snowball method the most!
 Here are the basics:

 - Line your debts up from the smallest amount owed to the largest amount owed.